 Combine the egg whites and cream of tartar in a clean dry bowl.
-Beat at medium-high speed with a mixer, until the egg whites are creamy white and hold a soft peak when the beaters are lifted.
-Continue to beat on medium to high speed, adding the sugar a little bit at a time.
+Beat at medium-high speed in a standing mixer with a whip attachment or with a hand mixer, until the egg whites are creamy white and hold a soft peak when the beaters are lifted.
+Continue to beat on medium- high speed, adding the sugar a little bit at a time.
 It’ll take 1 1/2 -2 minutes in all, until the egg whites are very stiff and have a dull sheen to them.
-Use a large rubber spatula to fold in the mixture of nuts, coconut, chocolate.
+Use a large rubber spatula to fold in the mixture of almonds, coconut and chocolate, by hand.

-Drop generous tablespoons of the meringue 1 1/2 inches apart on the lined cookie sheets.
+Drop generous tablespoons of the meringue 1 1/2 inches apart on the lined cookie sheets, using an ice cream scoop or two large spoons.
 Make sure all the batter fits on the two sheets, so they all can be baked at one time.
-Sprinkle each meringue with the reserved topping.
+Sprinkle each meringue with the reserved topping mix.
 Bake for 1 1/2 hours, rotating the pans from the top to the bottom and front to back, halfway through the cooking time.
 This will ensure even baking.

 The best way to test if the meringues are done is to taste one.
 Let it cool and it should be dry and crisp.
 Turn off the oven at this point, and let the meringues cool completely in the oven.
 If the tasting yielded a soft and chewy meringue, then bake for another 15 to 30 minutes, before cooling in the oven.